Frequently Asked Questions

-Patients are met on arrival by a representative from the hospital and are transported to the hospital or to their hotel.
+Patients are met on arrival by a representative from the hospital and are transported to the hospital.

 WILL MY RELATIVES/FRIENDS STAY AT THE HOSPITAL OR IN A HOTEL?

-Any travelling companions normally stay in their hotel room rather than in the hospital room.
+Any travelling companions normally stay in a hotel room rather than in the hospital room.

 However in some hospitals it is possible for the travelling companion to stay in the hospital room with the patient.